-Materiality for the consolidated financial statements as a whole was set at \$9.7 million (2020: \$7.3 million), determined with reference to a benchmark of gross premiums written (2020: gross premiums written), of which it represents 0.8% (2020: 0.9%).
+Materiality for the consolidated financial statements as a whole was set at \$12.0 million (2021: \$9.7 million), determined with reference to a benchmark of gross premiums written (2021: gross premiums written), of which it represents 0.7% (2021: 0.8%).
 We consider gross premiums written to be the most appropriate benchmark given the size and complexity of the business as it provides a stable measure year on year.
 We also compared our materiality against other relevant benchmarks (total assets, net assets and loss before tax) to ensure the materiality selected was appropriate for our audit.

-In line with our audit methodology, our procedures on individual account balances and disclosures were performed to a lower threshold, performance materiality, so as to reduce to an acceptable level the risk that individually immaterial misstatements in individual account balances add up to a material amount across the consolidated financial statements as a whole.
+In line with our audit methodology, our procedures on individual account balances and disclosures were performed to a lower threshold: performance materiality, so as to reduce to an acceptable level the risk that individually immaterial misstatements in individual account balances add up to a material amount across the consolidated financial statements as a whole.

-Performance materiality for the Group was set at 75% (2020: 75%) of materiality for the consolidated financial statements as a whole, which equates to \$7.2 million (2020: \$5.4million).
+Performance materiality was set at 75% (2021: 75%) of materiality for the consolidated financial statements as a whole, which equates to \$9.0 million (2021: \$7.2 million).
 We applied this percentage in our determination of performance materiality because we did not identify any factors indicating an elevated level of risk.

-We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding \$0.4 million (2020: \$0.3 million), in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding \$0.56 million (2021: \$0.4 million), in addition to other identified misstatements that warranted reporting on qualitative grounds.